One thing I wish I had known before getting locked up: convicts can smell insecurity. Insecurity is weakness. The weak are prey.

 I currently wear a heart monitor- a permanent EKG.
 But when I snap my leads off I am about 200lbs of heavy muscle.
 Wearing my monitor people may say snide remarks, but when I snap it off in their face and put my shoulders back they no longer speak a word.
 Suddenly: cat got your tongue?

 Heather D’Aoust is serving 16 years to Life in California for killing her mother at the age of 14.
+She has written a book — a collection of three stories, a murder mystery, a classic campfire story and a thoughtful story about justice.

 Heather D’Aoust WA4003